-Our goal is to help families manage their busy schedules by providing a safe and dependable environment for students to go before and after school.
+Our goal is to help families manage their busy schedules by providing a safe and dependable environment for students to go to before and after school.
 Our Care Programs help students start and end their days in a positive way.
-During Before-care, students have the opportunity to fully wake up, socialize with friends and engage in quiet, low key activities such as reading, writing, drawing, puzzles, etc. Students may also study for upcoming tests and check homework.
-After-care ensures that students have a safe place to go if parents are not able to pick them up at 3:30 PM.
+During Beforecare, students have the opportunity to fully wake up, socialize with friends and engage in quiet, low-key activities such as reading, writing, drawing, puzzles, etc. Students may also study for upcoming tests and check homework.
+Aftercare ensures that students have a safe place to go if families are not able to pick them up at 3:30 PM.
 Students will enjoy a healthy snack and utilize academic time to work on their homework and seek help from providers if needed.
 They will also have the opportunity to play and socialize with friends.

 There is no need to sign-up, call ahead, or reserve a spot for our Care Programs.
-If you have an early meeting, you can utilize Before-care without making any arrangements.
-Students are automatically dismissed to After-care if they are not picked up after school.
-If something happens unexpectedly and you aren't able to be here at 3:30 PM, you can rest assured that your student will be safe in After-care.
+If you have an early meeting, you can utilize Beforecare without making any arrangements.
+Students are automatically dismissed to Aftercare if they are not picked up after school.
+If something happens unexpectedly and you aren't able to be here at 3:30 PM, you can rest assured that your student will be safe in Aftercare.

-Our program is designed with your students in mind with fun, age-appropriate activities that engage the students and help them grow and develop.
+Our program is designed with your students in mind, with fun, age-appropriate activities that engage the students and help them grow and develop.
 We strive to provide a rich environment that encourages exploration, creativity, social interaction, and positive reinforcement.
 Free choice is the cornerstone of our program.
 Each child has unique needs, so students are allowed to choose activities and options that work best for them.
 We understand that some students need to unwind and play for a while after school before they can concentrate on their homework.
-Others want to start on their homework right away and play after their homework is finished.
-Therefore, we allow students in $K-8^{th}$ to decide on a daily basis whether they want to go outside first and work on homework later or work on homework first and go outside later.
+Others want to start their homework immediately and play after it is finished.
+Therefore, we allow students in $K - 8^{th}$ to decide on a daily basis whether they want to go outside first and work on homework later or work on homework first and go outside later.
 They can even change their minds if they start working and realize they need a break.
-When not working on homework, students have free choice time on the playground, in the gym, or in the After-care classrooms.
+Students have free time in the playground, gym, or Aftercare classrooms when not working on homework.